Shopify/tapioca/README.md

 ```
 <!-- END_HELP_COMMAND_GEM -->

 By default, running `tapioca gem` will only generate the RBI files for gems that have been added to or removed from the project's `Gemfile` this means that Tapioca will not regenerate the RBI files for untouched gems.
-However, when changing Tapioca configuration or bumping its version, it may be useful to force the regeneration of the RBI files previously generated.
+If you want to force the regeneration you can supply gem names to the `tapioca gem` command.
+When supplying gem names if you want to generate RBI files for their dependencies as well, you can use the `--include-dependencies` option.
+When changing Tapioca configuration or bumping its version, it may be useful to force the regeneration of all the RBI files previously generated.
 This can be done with the `--all` option:

 ```shell
 bin/tapioca gems --all